molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If a NaN slips into your logic, it is carried through the rest of the program until the user sees a “NaN” appearing in the interface.
 It is hard to find the cause of a NaN since the place where it appears can be far from the place that caused it.
 Typically, the cause of a NaN is an implicit type conversion.
 My advice is to raise the alarm as soon as you see a NaN.

 You need to decide how to implement assertions.
-If you throw an exception, like the example above, make sure to catch it in a global error handler and report it to an error logging service (see below).
-If you follow Postel’s Law (see above) instead, at least output a warning on the console and report the error.
+If you throw an exception, like the example above, make sure to catch it in a global error handler and [report it to an error logging service](#error-logging).
+If you follow [Postel’s Law](#postels-law) instead, at least output a warning on the console and report the error.

 If the user’s task is affected, you should show a useful error message that something went wrong and that the incident has been reported.
 Also suggest workarounds, if applicable.